tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/欠费说明_intl_ko.md

 >!
-If you are a customer of a Tencent Cloud partner, the rules regarding resource when there are overdue payments are subject to the agreement between you and the partner.
+If you are a customer of a Tencent Cloud partner, the rules regarding resources when there are overdue payments are subject to the agreement between you and the partner.

 <span id="p1"></span>
 ## 종량제 과금(후불)